 I get a kick of out writing about different time periods.
 I love the research, the total immersion in the culture and mindset of the time.
 Sometimes that’s easier to do than others–Regency society is so far removed from our day to day life now I believe I’d be hard-pressed to make the total immersion method work–but I do enjoy reading books such as What Jane Austen Ate and Charles Dickens Knew.
-And while they aren’t accurate, a plunge into Georgette Heyer’s books, or watching just about any adaptation of a Jane Austen novel can help you get a feel of time period.
+And while they aren’t accurate, a plunge into Georgette Heyer’s books, or watching just about any adaptation of a Jane Austen novel can help you get a feel of that era–the mores, manners, even the slang used in that time period.
 Of course, the period in question is more than just the little sliver you’re going to discover without an in-depth dive into research, but it’s a start.

 I adore that feeling.

-Previously, I wrote about the fun of researching slang of the 1950s for my WIP, Bishop Takes Knight.
-Today, I’d like to share a little about the movies I’m watching.
+Previously, I wrote about the fun of researching slang of the 1950s for Bishop Takes Knight (Book 1 in the Redclaw Origins series).
+Today, I’d like to share a little about the movies I’ve been watching.
 For the purposes of the story, I’m limiting myself to movies that took place before 1955, which is a bit of a bummer, since there are some terrific movies I have to leave out.
 While Godzilla was released in Japan in 1954, it wasn’t released in North America until 1956, which means I can’t have my characters watch it–nor can I have them refer to the sublime Forbidden Planet, which was also released in 1956.
 If you have never seen Forbidden Planet, beg, borrow, or steal a copy.
 For a ‘cheesy’ 1950s sci-fi movie, it is amazing.
 Both of these films would have been fun to reference, and especially useful to the story.
-As it was, I had to have one character mention the Japanese version of the film and tell the others what the movie was about.
+As it was, I had to have one character mention the Japanese version of Godzilla and tell the others what the movie was about.

 But in general terms, there are some terrific movies out there that suit my purposes well.
 For getting a feel of the 1950s, there’s nothing like indulging in Roman Holiday.
 Audrey Hepburn shines in the role of the sheltered princess who kicks over the traces and goes on an unlicensed jaunt during a royal tour.
 Gregory Peck is perfect as the jaded ex-pat American journalist who collects Hepburn like a stray kitten off a park bench and then fights with his conscience as to whether to protect Hepburn or get the story of a lifetime.
 Neither expects to fall in love along the way.
 I confess, both my heroine and hero pull some traits from the leads in this film.